Polynomially restricted operator growth in dynamically integrable models: Mixing of Equivalence Classes by Perturbations and Quenches

 Finally, we introduce the $XY-ZZ$ model which again induces a nontrivial division of equivalence classes.
 The Hamiltonian of $XY-ZZ$ model reads:

-here again the coefficients $ J $ are real.
+here again the coefficients $J$ take arbitrary real values.
 In case of this Hamiltonian the operators $X_i$ and $Y_i$ each belong to distinct equivalence classes with dimensionalities $D_\text{XY-ZZ}[X_i,Y_i]=4^{L-3}$.
 Pairs of operators $Z_{2i-1}$ and $Z_{2i}$ for $i>1$, belong to equivalence classes with slightly bigger dimensionality scaling as $O(4^{L-3})$.
 While the OED of these classes are exponentially growing, some grow at a much slower rate $2^L$.
 The most intriguing case involves the edge operator $Z_1$, whose equivalence class dimensionality grows approximately as $D_\text{XY-ZZ}[Z_1]\simeq 11 e^{0.365L}$, see Fig \ref{pic:growth}(d).
 The factor $0.365$ in the exponent enables a significant practical reduction in problem complexity, compared to exact diagonalization.
-For example, if one were to calculate the dynamics of $Z_1(t)$ using exact diagonalization, even for a fixed initial state, it would require $O(2^L)$ resources.
-Suppose that one has enough computational power to perform exact diagonalization for $30$ qubits, then by solving Heisenberg equations inside of the equivalence class $\mathcal{A}^{Z_1}_\text{XY-ZZ}$ one could find $Z_1(t)$ for up to $45$ qubits with the same resources.